 Filing for a divorce can be one of the most stressful and challenging times in a person’s life.
-Dividing assets, determining custody and visitation, and allocating spousal and child support are all incredibly difficult decisions that must be made between the spouses, and sometimes disagreement on these issues require a judge to make the final determination during a divorce.
+Dividing assets, determining custody and visitation, and allocating spousal and child support are all incredibly difficult decisions that must be made between the spouses, and sometimes disagreement on these issues requires a judge to make the final determination during a divorce.
 At Miranda, Magden & Miranda, we understand how difficult the divorce process can be for separating spouses and provide personalized, empathetic legal advice to our divorce clients.
 If we can not come to terms with the other side during a divorce, we are not afraid to take your issues to court for guidance or final determination of your issues.

 Under California law, a person who wishes to file for divorce must reside in the state for at least six months prior to the divorce and three months in the county where the divorce is filed.
 A Petition for the Dissolution of Marriage is filed with the county courthouse to begin the process.
 California is considered a “no fault” state, which means that one spouse does not need to prove a specific reason why the divorce needs to be granted, only that the couple suffers from irreconcilable difference that has led to a breakdown of the marriage.
 You do not need permission or consent from your spouse to be granted a divorce in California.